nus-cs2103-AY1819S2/cs2103-website/admin/appendixE-gitHub.md

 </div>
 <div id="tutorial-pr-instructions">

-## Submitting Pull Requests as evidence of an LO
+## Submitting Pull Requests as evidence of a topic

 1. Fork the repo to your personal GitHub account, if you haven't done so already.

-2. Create a branch named after the topic ID e.g. `W2.2b` ==Remember to switch to master branch before creating the new branch.==
+2. Create a branch named after the week, `Wid` e.g. `W5` ==Remember to switch to master branch before creating the new branch.==

 3. Commit your changes to that branch.
 Push to your fork.